mcmonkey4eva/SimpleDiscordAIBot/README.md

 - Fill in `guilds` with a mapping of Guild ID numbers (use Discord dev mode to get those) to settings.
 Mostly just the reference the preprompt ID.
     - You can set a guild ID of `*` as a catch-all for any unlisted guilds the bot is in.
     - You can set `image_preprompt` to a preprompt that is used for generating images.
 If present, image generation is allowed.
 If not preset, image generation is refused.
+    - you can set `is_image_prompt` to build a preprompt for letting the LLM decide on its own whether to do text reply or image reply.
+Note that the bot should be told to say either `other` or `image` based on its choice.
     - `image_log_channel` must be set to a real channel somewhere to work
 - Configure the other things how you want.
 The example above configured for the format that [StableBeluga](https://huggingface.co/stabilityai/StableBeluga2) uses.